 - In 2016, the 24,000-square-foot Integrated Manufacturing Center (IMC) was built to increase the amount of space dedicated to electronics, automation and manufacturing trades.
 The center was renamed to honor donor Terry Lutz in 2018.

 - The Student Enrichment Center opened in Building B in 2016 as a central location to house Academic Support, Library Services and the Service Desk.
-The TechEx Center was added in 2017 with the WCTC Bookstore to be added in fall 2018.
+The TechEx Center was added in 2017, and the WCTC Bookstore was added in fall 2018.